Charlie-Say/CS260/Assignment 01/README.txt

-Marbles will be represented by numbers according to color.
+Marbles will be represented by numbers.
 There will be a user prompt to add new marbles.
 Then the marbles will be added to the array.
 There will be a user prompt to remove marbles.
 If this happens, it will pick random marble and pop from the array.